-Recently, one of our readers asked how do we measure the impact of our email newsletter?
+Recently, one of our readers asked us how we measure the impact of our email newsletter.

 You can use Google Analytics combined with special tracking links in your email newsletter to see how effective each email is for your business.